kubestash/docs/docs/addons/mysql/overview/index.md

 12. Then it resolves the respective `Addon` and `Function` and prepares backup `Job` definition.

-13. Then, it creates the `Job` to backup the targeted `MySQL` database.
+13. Then, it creates the `Job` to backup the targeted `MariaDB` database.

 14. The backup `Job` reads necessary information (e.g. auth secret, port)  to connect with the database from the `AppBinding` CR.
 It also reads backend information and access credentials from `BackupStorage` CR, storage `Secret` and `Repository` path respectively.